 These beautiful cats came from a loving home, but suddenly with nobody else available to take care of them, it was vital that they were brought into our care as soon as possible.
 Our RSPCA Keighley, Craven & Upper Wharfedale branch will now be able to find them a loving new home.
 I’m really pleased we could be there to ensure the welfare of this lovely pair.”

-Animal rescuers at the charity have been designated key workers by the Government and the charity has launched an for vital funding which is needed to help the RSPCA’s frontline staff continue this crucial work across England and Wales.
+Animal rescuers at the charity have been designated key workers by the Government and the charity has launched an emergency appeal for vital funding which is needed to help the RSPCA’s frontline staff continue this crucial work across England and Wales.

 cats are currently being cared for by the charity which is more than any other pet in its care.